MAIF/otoroshi/manual/src/main/paradox/deploy/aws-beanstalk.md

 ## Prepare your deployment target
 Actually, there are 2 options to build your target.

-Either you create a DockerFile from this [Docker image](../getotoroshi/fromdocker.md), build a zip, and do all the Otoroshi custom configuration using ENVs.
+Either you create a DockerFile from this @ref:[Docker image](../getotoroshi/fromdocker.md), build a zip, and do all the Otoroshi custom configuration using ENVs.

 Or you download the @ref:[otoroshi.jar](../getotoroshi/frombinaries.md), do all the Otoroshi custom configuration using your own otoroshi.conf, and create a DockerFile that runs the jar using your otoroshi.conf.